SF-WDI-LABS/tunely-angular/docs/sprint5.md

 ## Hints

-1. Right after you create your 'my-work-sprint-5' branch, run the solutions for sprint 4 and examine any the (sprint 4 solution) starter code.
+1. Right after you create your 'my-work-sprint-5' branch, run the solutions for sprint 4 and examine the (sprint 4 solution) starter code.

 2. Plan or pseudocode what you need to do before adding code.